talesluna/rust-printers/README.md

 ## System Requiriments

 ### Windows
-For Windows printers will be use winspool apis
+For Windows printers will be use winspool apis to retrive printer and powershell to send a doc to printer

+**Note**: For some complex reasons, the printing action stays doing using powershell.
+If you want collaborate to implement winspool for printing documents, your contribution will be greatly appreciated

 ### Unix
 For Unix is necessary cups service installed